 - The key is to find a combination of things that help you remember who YOU are not as a mom, or employee, or wife but just you.
 Then, if you can set some things up that are repeating without you always being the one to initiate – the activities tend to continue and you can join in when it works for your schedule.
 Also discover what helps recharge your battery.
 For me it’s time alone, either with a DIY something or reading.
 It will be different for everyone.

 Daria wear many hats, the most important of which is Mom.
 She works full-time while raising her 3 kids in Colorado.
-Mom in Management gives you solutions to many of the issues working parents face.
+Daria is no longer blogging at Mom in Management.